 Homesteading refers to the process for keeping the room a student is currently living in for another year.
-Students who wish to keep their current housing assignment for next year should complete the Housing Application for Continuing Students available December 1 - January 27.
+Students who wish to keep their current housing assignment for next year should complete the Housing Application for Continuing Students available early December - late January .
 All eligible students will be emailed a unique link to the application.

 A pull in refers to a student who is "pulled-in" to housing assignment by a peer.
 Students are only able to pull in another student to fill the capacity of a room, NOT a suite, flat, or house.
-In other words, a student may only pull in one other student into a double room, two students into a triple room, or four students into a quad.
+In other words, a student may only pull in one other student into a double room, two students into a triple room, or three students into a quad.
 A student is not able to pull in a group of friends to fill a house or suite.
-Rising sophomores interested in group housing should complete the group housing application emailed to all eligible students on March 6.
+Rising sophomores interested in group housing should complete the group housing application emailed to all eligible students in early March.
 Groups of Juniors and Seniors see question above.